 This article was originally posted by Ameyo.com.

-There has been a lot of buzz around Customer Experience (CX) emerging as the key differentiator and driver for growth and sustenance in consumer industry.
-But, what exactly is customer experience and what makes for a great customer experience?
+There has been a lot of buzz around Customer Experience (CX) emerging as the key differentiator.
+A driver for growth and sustenance in consumer industry.
+But, what exactly is customer experience and what makes it great?
 Gartner defines it as “the customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels or products.”
 Forrester Research defines it as: “How customers perceive their interactions with your company.”
 Clearly the two basic elements of the definition are perception and interaction.

 To simply put CX is how a customer perceives the brand through all the interactions across the customer life cycle.
 In the modern digital era, customers are well-informed and hyper connected than ever.
 With a growing number of communication channels, brands are increasingly turning to technology platforms as a way to improve customer experience across channels.

-Customer service is a part of the whole gamut of customer experience .
-Customer service can be defined as the support provided by a company to customers who are facing issues while purchasing or using its products or services.
+Customer service is a part of the whole gamut of customer experience.
+It can be defined as the support provided by a company to customers.
+Who are facing issues while purchasing or using its products or services.
 On the other hand, CX is the overall perception of a brand as a result of comprehensive interactions throughout the buyer’s journey.
 Moving on from the basic definitions, let’s understand what is the difference between customer service and customer experience?

 Customer Service is reactive – it only comes into play when a dissatisfied customer contacts the company.
 The business can only take action once something goes wrong, and not beforehand.
 CX on the other hand, is proactive – a business can take action to optimise the customer journey before the customer becomes dissatisfied.